Franklin D. Roosevelt: Second New Deal (1935–1936)

-The National Labor Relations Act guaranteed workers the right to collective bargaining through unions of their own choice.
-The act also established the National Labor Relations Board (NLRB) to facilitate wage agreements and suppress repeated labor disturbances.
-The act did not compel employers to reach an agreement with their employees, but it opened possibilities for American labor.
-The result was a tremendous growth of membership in the labor unions, especially in the mass-production sector.
-When the Flint sit-down strike threatened the production of General Motors, Roosevelt broke with the precedent set by many former presidents and refused to intervene; the strike ultimately led to the unionization of both General Motors and its rivals in the American automobile industry.
+Although the president's party had lost seats in most previous midterm elections, the Democrats gained seats in the 1934 Congressional elections.
+Empowered, Roosevelt made it a priority to create a social insurance program with the Social Security Act.
+Roosevelt insisted that it should be funded by payroll taxes, saying, "We put those payroll contributions there so as to give the contributors a legal, moral, and political right to collect their pensions and their unemployment benefits.
+With those taxes in there, no damn politician can ever scrap my social security program."
+Compared with the social security systems in other countries, the Social Security Act of 1935 was conservative.
+Against Roosevelt's original intention for universal coverage, the act excluded farmers and domestic workers, among others, totalling about forty percent of the labor force.
+Nevertheless, according to the historian William Leuchtenberg, it represented a "new landmark in American history" in instituting individual social rights.

-While the First New Deal of 1933 had broad support from most sectors, the Second New Deal challenged the business community.
-Conservative Democrats, led by Al Smith, fought back with the American Liberty League, savagely attacking Roosevelt and equating him with socialism.
-But Smith overplayed his hand, and his boisterous rhetoric let Roosevelt isolate his opponents and identify them with the wealthy vested interests that opposed the New Deal, strengthening Roosevelt for the 1936 landslide.
-By contrast, labor unions, energized by labor legislation, signed up millions of new members and became a major backer of Roosevelt's re-elections in 1936, 1940, and 1944.
+After winning Congressional authorization for further funding of relief efforts, Roosevelt established the Works Progress Administration (WPA).
+Led by Harry Hopkins, the WPA employed over three million people in its first year.
+It undertook numerous massive construction projects in cooperation with local governments.
+It also supported the National Youth Administration and arts organizations.
+The National Labor Relations Act guaranteed workers the right to collective bargaining through unions of their own choice and established the National Labor Relations Board (NLRB).
+The act did not compel employers to reach an agreement with their employees, but David Kennedy wrote that it "opened a world of possibility to American labor".
+The result was a tremendous growth of union membership, especially in the mass-production sector.
+When the Flint sit-down strike threatened the production of General Motors, Roosevelt broke with the precedents of many former presidents and refused to intervene; the strike ultimately led to the unionization of both General Motors and US Steel.

-Burns suggests that Roosevelt's policy decisions were guided more by pragmatism than ideology and that he "was like the general of a guerrilla army whose columns, fighting blindly in the mountains through dense ravines and thickets, suddenly converge, half by plan and half by coincidence, and debouch into the plain below."
-Roosevelt argued that such apparently haphazard methodology was necessary.
-"The country needs and, unless I mistake its temper, the country demands bold, persistent experimentation," he wrote.
-"It is common sense to take a method and try it; if it fails, admit it frankly and try another.
-But above all, try something."
+While the First New Deal of 1933 focused on national unity and cooperation, the second was more progressive and supportive of minority groups (although Burns suggests that Roosevelt's policy decisions were guided more by pragmatism than ideology).
+Conservative Democrats, led by Jouett Shouse, fought back with the American Liberty League, equating Roosevelt with communism.
+However, this rhetoric let Roosevelt identify his opponents with the wealthy vested interests that opposed the New Deal, strengthening his political position.
+Labor unions, energized by labor legislation, signed up millions of new members and became a major backer of Roosevelt's re-election.